Managing Sickness and Ill Health

 You need to make sure that the absence policies that you have in place are easily accessed by your staff.

 In Staff Squared this is simple, you just upload the policies to the Shared Files section and all of your staff can then access them.
-You can even tick a box to request that your staff have confirmed they have read the documents you have uploaded so there can be no
+You can even tick a box to request that your staff have confirmed they have read the documents you have uploaded so there is a complete audit trail.

 You can include the procedure in the contracts of employment for your staff but usually it’s easier and just as effective to reference the fact that the policies exist in the staff contracts.